 Call 804-358-9900, and ask for the Consumer Litigation Team

-Emily is a member of the National Association of Consumer Advocates, and a contributing writer for the National Association of Chapter Thirteen Trustees (NACTT) Academy.
-Emily has served as a panelist at the NACTT Annual Meeting.
+Emily serves as a board member of the City of Richmond’s Financial Empowerment Board.
+She is a member of the National Association of Consumer Advocates and a contributing writer for the National Association of Chapter Thirteen Trustees (NACTT) Academy.
+Emily has served multiple times as a panelist at the NACTT Annual Meeting.